fenago/python-networking-sysadmins/development/lab_guides/Lab_10.md

 ![](./images/C13963_10_48.jpg)

-Figure 10.48: Heatmap for the correlation values
+Caption: Heatmap for the correlation values

 The darker the squares, the higher the correlation, and the lighter the squares, the lower the correlation.
 Now when examining the MEDV column,